 - Continuing-care retirement community.
-These communities offer several levels of care in one setting — such as senior housing for those who are healthy, assisted living for those who need help with daily activities, and round-the-clock nursing care for those who are no longer independent.
+These communities offer several levels of care — such as senior housing for those who are healthy, assisted living for those who need help with daily activities, and round-the-clock nursing care for those who are no longer independent.
 Residents can move among the various levels of care depending on their needs.

 - Nursing home.
 Nursing homes offer 24-hour nursing care for those recovering from illness or injury and serve as long-term residences for people who are unable to care for themselves.
 Nursing homes also offer end-of-life care.
 Services typically include help eating, dressing, bathing and toileting, as well as wound care and rehabilitative therapy.

 Choosing the right long-term care facility

 Selecting a long-term care facility can be overwhelming.
 Consider the following questions for you or the person you are helping to make decisions:

 - What are your personal preferences?
 Would you or your loved one prefer a smaller facility or certain living arrangements, such as a single room?
 Would you rather eat your meals in a community dining room or in your own room?
 What amenities are most important?

 - What are the institution's rules?
 Can residents choose when to get up and go to bed?
 When are visitors allowed, and what social activities are offered?
 Can residents continue to see their personal doctors?

 - What can you afford?
 Get the details on prices, fees and services.
 Know what's included in the monthly fee and what costs extra.

 - What's available close to home?
 Being close to friends and family can ease the transition to long-term care.
 If vacancies are an issue, ask about waiting lists.

 - What's your first impression?
 Schedule a tour of the facility.
 Does the facility seem safe and clean, and are residents treated respectfully?
 Do they seem happy?
 Does the facility smell OK, and is the temperature comfortable?
 Are there enough caregivers on staff?
 Make unannounced visits to confirm your first impression.